codyaray/judgeme/README.md

 To quickly get some data in the database, we've provided a rake task that'll add some auto-generated seed data for you.

+But before we seed, let's migrate first.

+    rake db:migrate

+Now we can seed the database.

     rake db:seed

 Regular management is currently done through the console.